-(2) Includes 275,225 shares that remain available for purchase under the 2018 Employee Stock Purchase Plan and 1,142,937 shares of common stock that remain available for grant under the 2018 Equity Incentive Plan.
+- (1) Includes our 2013 Stock Plan, 2018 Equity Incentive Plan and 2018 Employee Stock Purchase Plan. - (2) Includes 538,804 shares that remain available for purchase under the 2018 Employee Stock Purchase Plan and 2,025,002 shares of common stock that remain available for grant under the 2018 Equity Incentive Plan.
 There are no shares of common stock available for issuance under our 2013 Stock Plan, but the plan continues to govern the terms of stock options granted thereunder.
 Any shares of common stock that are subject to outstanding awards under the 2013 Stock Plan that are issuable upon the exercise of stock options that expire or become unexercisable for any reason without having been exercised in full will generally be available for future grant and issuance under our 2018 Equity Incentive Plan.
-In addition, the 2018 Equity Incentive Plan provides for an automatic increase in the number of shares reserved for issuance thereunder on the first day of each fiscal year beginning with the 2020 fiscal year for the remaining term of the plan equal to the least of (a) 4.0% of the number of issued and outstanding shares of common stock outstanding at that time, (b) 999,900 shares, or (c) a lesser amount as approved by the board each year.
-Also, the 2018 Employee Stock Purchase Plan provides for an automatic annual increase in the number of shares reserved for issuance thereunder on the first day of each fiscal year for the remaining term of the plan equal to the least of (a) 1.0% of the number of issued and outstanding shares of common stock outstanding, (b) 249,470 shares, or (c) a lesser amount as approved by the Board each year.
+In addition, the 2018 Equity Incentive Plan provides for an automatic increase in the number of shares reserved for issuance thereunder on the first day of each fiscal year beginning with the 2020 fiscal year for the remaining term of the plan equal to the least of (a) 4.0% of the number of issued and outstanding shares of common stock outstanding at that time, (b) 999,900 shares, or (c) a lesser amount as approved by the Board each year.
+Also, the 2018 Employee Stock Purchase Plan provides for an automatic annual increase in the number of shares reserved for issuance thereunder on the first day of each fiscal year for the remaining term of the plan equal to the least of (a) 1.0% of the number of issued and outstanding shares of common stock outstanding, (b) 249,470 shares, or (c) a lesser amount as approved by the Board each year. - (3) Includes our Inducement Equity Incentive Plan.
+Each award under the Inducement Equity Incentive Plan is intended to qualify as an employment inducement award under Nasdaq Listing Rule 5635(c)(4). - (4) Includes 700,000 shares that remain available for grant under the Inducement Equity Incentive Plan.